 Legal advice and representation

 All parties involved in a matter before QCAT must represent themselves.
-Whether you are represented or not you can still get legal advice about your rights.
+Whether you are represented or not you can still seek legal advice about your rights.

 In some cases, a party is automatically able to be represented.
 QCAT will always agree to representation:

-- for a child or person who has impaired decision making represented in proceedings, or
+- for a child or a person with impaired capacity, or

-- if the matter relates to disciplinary proceedings including a review of a disciplinary decision, or
+- if the matter relates to disciplinary proceedings including a review of a disciplinary decision

 - if the enabling Act related to the matter allows it.